M66B/FairEmail/SETUP.md

 # Setup help

-Mostly setting up FairEmail is fairly simple.
+Setting up FairEmail is fairly simple.
 You'll need to add at least one account to receive email and at least one identity if you want to send email.

 ## Requirements